karayabin/universe-snapshot/universe/Ling/Light_Realist/doc/api/Ling/Light_Realist/Rendering/RealistListRendererInterface/renderListGeneralActions.md

-Prints the list general actions
+Prints the list general actions.